5 Health Issues Your Dog Faces Throughout The Year

 We all have our preferred seasons, but with the positives of each, also comes some negatives.
 For example, the number of mosquitoes that appear in the summer, or the achy joints in winter.
 It’s no different for your dog – maybe they love running through the fields of flowers in spring, or playing in piles of red and yellow leaves in fall?!

-We have put together a few common issues your dog faces at different times of the year, and what you can do about them.
-With spring coming up, let’s start with the lovely flower-blooming season...
+We've put together a few common issues your dog faces at different times of the year, and what you can do about them...

 The bloom of beautiful flowers, unfortunately, correlates with the onset of allergies such as hayfever.
 The chances are, your dog also enjoys the blooms of daisies and dahlias, too!
 They look and smell nice, and for some pups, they are fun obstacles to run through and tackle!
 But pollen and grass are allergens for many of our canine companions, which can cause uncomfortable symptoms.